 Differential Diagnosis

-Depression, ADHD, substance use, bullying or other traumas, PTSD, Autism Spectrum Disorder, other mood disorders (bipolar).
+Depression, ADHD, substance use, bullying or other traumas, PTSD, autism spectrum disorder, other mood disorders (bipolar).

 Assessment of Risk

-Anxiety Disorders, especially with panic (with or without co-occurring depression) are a risk factor for suicidality.
+Anxiety disorders, especially with panic (with or without co-occurring depression) are a risk factor for suicidality.
 Screen for safety (self-harm or suicidality).

 If a patient is reporting suicidality, provide interventions (from less severe to more severe):